 Process orchestration software, as the name suggests, helps operations teams better orchestrate—meaning execute, monitor, and manage—entire business processes across teams and existing systems.

 Meaning, process orchestration platforms help you more strategically use what apps you already have.

 Process orchestration platforms sit a layer above your apps—including automation tools designed to automate specific sets of tasks, such as RPA tools, which can be used to automate repetitive, manual tasks—as well as your data systems and employees.
-This is to allow more holistic management of them.
+This is to allow more holistic management.

-Ultimately, process orchestration platforms allow users to orchestrate and optimize workflows that involve many steps across multiple entities in a way that extends the capacity of existing tools; connects formerly siloed technological environments; and enables users to focus on high-value work for which they’re uniquely qualified… as opposed to having to spend so much time working manually bridging the technology gaps and delivery issues the apps we rely on force them to do today.
+Ultimately, process orchestration platforms allow users to orchestrate and optimize workflows that involve many steps across multiple entities in a way that extends the capacity of existing tools, connects formerly siloed technological environments, and enables users to focus on high-value work for which they’re uniquely qualified.
+This, as opposed to having to spend so much time working manually bridging the technology gaps and delivery issues the apps we rely on force them to do today.